Revitalize Your Garden: How to Prune Overgrown Hydrangea Trees Like a Pro!

 Consider composting healthy cuttings; however, diseased wood should be disposed of properly.

-4. Why are my hydrangeas not blooming?
+4. why are my hydrangeas not blooming?

 Improper pruning can remove flower buds.
 Ensure you research your specific hydrangea type to optimize blooming.